 The best and fastest way to cook a turkey is to Spatchcock.
-We did ours on Thanksgiving for the first time and it was amazing.
+We did our Spatchcock Turkey on Thanksgiving for the first time and it was amazing.

 I honestly could not believe how easy and quick this was, it was juicy even though we didn’t let it rest very much.
 The breast that did not get cut right away was juicy the next day.
 It was so good, had great flavor, and was definitely a win.

 We got a 14-pound turkey and put it in the fridge to thaw starting Sunday night.
 Then on Wednesday, I spatchcocked the turkey by cutting out the backbone using kitchen shears.

 When I did that it allows me to take out all of the innards and whatnot.
 After the backbone is cut out, you need to cut out the wishbone with a sharp paring knife, it makes it easier to break the ribs.

 You need to spread out the turkey as much as you can then you press down on the breast like you are giving the bird CPR.
 The ribs will break, I had to stand on a chair to get enough leverage to break the ribs.

 When you do that it puts the breast at the same level as the thighs which will allow it to cook more evenly and quickly, giving you an overall more juicy bird.

 Next, I bought a pre-made brine from CAL ranch, just a basic one that had onion, mustard, garlic, salt, and sugar.
 We mixed up the brine as the directions suggested and then put it in a 5-gallon bucket.
 We added the turkey and make sure it’s submerged in the brine and refrigerate overnight at least 1 hour per pound.